Jordan McCloud

-Jordan McCloud (born November 4, 1999) is an American football quarterback.
-He previously played college football for the South Florida Bulls, Arizona Wildcats, James Madison Dukes, and Texas State Bobcats.
+Jordan McCloud (born November 4, 1999) is an American professional football quarterback.
+He played college football for the South Florida Bulls, Arizona Wildcats, James Madison Dukes, and Texas State Bobcats.
+McCloud also played for the Saskatchewan Roughriders of the Canadian Football League (CFL).

 Early life

 McCloud grew up in Tampa, Florida and attended Henry B. Plant High School.
 He was rated a three-star recruit and committed to play college football at South Florida over offers from Oregon, Boston College, Iowa State, Maryland, Bowling Green, Colorado State, Southern Miss and Toledo.

 College career

 South Florida

 McCloud redshirted during his true freshman season in 2018.
 During the 2019 season, he played in all 12 games and was named the starting quarterback as of the third game of the season.
 He finished the season with completing 124 out of 224 passing attempts for 1,429 yards, 12 touchdowns and eight interceptions.
 During the 2020 season, he played in eight games and started in seven of them.
 He finished the season with completing 120 out of 194 passing attempts for 1,341 yards, nine touchdowns and two interceptions.
 On December 26, 2020, McCloud announced that he would be entering the transfer portal.
 On January 30, 2021, he announced that he would be transferring to Arizona.